Local Regulations

 City Requirements

-- Business License: Obtain a valid business license from the city to operate legally.
+- Business License: All cleaning service providers must obtain a local business license to operate within city limits.

 State Requirements